 Operators follow guidelines that fall under two types: content and description.
 Content guidelines determine the kind of incidents that should be relaid and the level of confidence that can be conveyed.
 Description guidelines determine how the content should be written.
 The goal is to ensure the best possible relay while working against the clock and far from the incident.

-To activate a Zip code simply text it to our number.
-Whatever Zip code you had activated preciously will deactivate.
-To keep more than one Zip code active at the same time consider the plan.
+To activate a ZIP Code simply text it to our number.
+Whatever ZIP Code you had activated previously will deactivate.
+To keep more than one ZIP Code active at the same time consider the plan.

 Relaid is a joint effort between Relaid's team and Relaid's subscribers.
 The quality of the information subscribers send Relaid and the quality of the work Relaid's operators perform are the two major factors that affect accuracy.